-One of the groups that our founder has supported for many years and is pleased to support again is the Native Prairies Association.
-NPA restores native prairie on their own land, and promotes restoration on other private and public lands to benefit the native plant communities, grassland birds, and other prairie wildlife of Texas.
+One of the groups that our founder has supported for many years and is pleased to support again is the Native Prairies Association of Texas.
+NPAT restores native prairie on their own land, and promotes restoration on other private and public lands to benefit the native plant communities, grassland birds, and other prairie wildlife of Texas.
 They additionally provide informational resources and advice to assist in prairie restoration.

-The Environmental Fund of Texas recently gave a Tier 1 level grant to the NPA for creating and installing interpretive signs and making trail enhancements for their Elisabet Ney Museum historic landscape restoration project.
-To learn more about the Native Prairies Association visit their website at: www.texasprairie.org
+The Environmental Fund of Texas recently gave a Tier 1 level grant to NPAT for creating and installing interpretive signs and making trail enhancements for their Elisabet Ney Museum historic landscape restoration project.
+To learn more about the Native Prairies Association of Texas visit their website at: www.texasprairie.org

 Groups we funded in 2018 serving east texas:

 Native Prairies Association of Texas (NPAT)